 Our mission is to provide compassionate care that is diversity-affirming and culturally responsive, while rooted in research-supported, evidence-based treatment.

-At Everwell Integrative Health and Counseling, our goal is to help and empower individuals to thrive.
-We aim to help identify and overcome barriers and to help individuals recognize and grow in their abilities and potential.
+At Everwell Health and Counseling Services, our goal is to help and empower individuals to thrive.
+We aim to help identify and overcome barriers and to help empower individuals to recognize and grow in their abilities and potential.
+We walk along side you on your journey toward finding more inner peace, and help you pursue a happier and more meaningful life.
+We will work together to help you improve your mental health and emotional wellbeing.

-Everwell strives to provide a warm and compassionate environment for people to feel supported and understood.
+Everwell strives to provide a warm, compassionate, and inclusive environment for people to feel supported and understood.
 We are diversity-affirming, and sensitive and informed to cultural differences and uniqueness.
-We serve individuals from all racial, ethnic, gender, sexual identity, and religious backgrounds.
+We embrace and celebrate the various identities that make you who you are.
+We serve individuals from all racial, ethnic, gender identity, sexual identity, religious backgrounds, and abilities.

-Our counseling center and the therapists are highly trained in research-supported therapies, also called evidence-based treatments.
+Our Everwell therapists are highly trained in research-supported therapies that are grounded in science, also called evidence-based treatments.
 Some of these treatments include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Mindfulness, and Solution-Focused Brief Treatment (SFBT).
+All of our therapists take an integrative approach to counseling, where they work with each client to create individualized care that is tailored to their presenting concerns and goals.

 Our Integrative Counseling Approaches